-check the School of Education Professional Experience Calendar found on the School ofEducation webpage > current students > professional experience https://education.uq.edu.au/currentstudents/professional-experience-information check their timetable in MyTimetable to ensure they are available to attend the placement as scheduled. be punctual in attendance on all placement days. arrive/leave the placement in accordance with placement school policy and the requirements of tasks on the particular day.
+- □ check the School of Education Professional Experience Calendar found on the School of Education webpage: UQ Professional Experience - □ check their timetable in MyTimetable to ensure they are available to attend the placement as scheduled. - □ be punctual in attendance on all placement days. - □ arrive/leave the placement in accordance with placement school policy and the requirements of tasks on the particular day.
 This will include allowing time for discussions with your supervising teacher or other members of the school staff involved in your placement.
 As a guideline, you should expect to be at the placement school between 8am and 4pm or as otherwise required by the placement school administration.
-You may be required to complete lesson preparation and marking outside of these hours, as well as attend before or after school meetings. report, in the case of absence through illness, to the placement school and follow all relevant procedures in relation to providing any necessary documentation or lesson plans if required.
-You must also notify the School of Education in writing of the absence and the make-up days negotiated with the school. provide the School of Education with a medical certificate for absences greater than 3 consecutive days.
-The placement school may request a certificate for less than 3 days as part of the school's absentee procedure. refrain from leaving early, or display any general lack of punctuality for work/study/social related reasons. make immediate contact with the school coordinator and provide a detailed explanation of the issue to your UQ facilitator by email in the case of any serious problems arising.
-In the absence of a UQ facilitator (i.e. for single day field experience observations) please contact the course coordinator. make up any days missed due to illness or public holidays etc except those preservice teachers who have a public holiday fall during a multiple week-long professional experience 'block'.
+You may be required to complete lesson preparation and marking outside of these hours, as well as attend before or after school meetings. - □ report, in the case of absence through illness, to the placement school and follow all relevant procedures in relation to providing any necessary documentation or lesson plans if required.
+You must also notify the School of Education and UQ facilitator in writing of the absence and the make-up days negotiated with the school. - provide the School of Education with a medical certificate for absences greater than 3 consecutive days.
+The placement school may request a certificate for less than 3 days as part of the school's absentee procedure. - □ refrain from leaving early, or display any general lack of punctuality for work/study/social related reasons. - make immediate contact with the school coordinator and provide a detailed explanation of the issue to your UQ facilitator by email in the case of any serious problems arising.
+In the absence of a UQ facilitator (i.e. for single day observations) please contact the course coordinator.

+- □ make up any days missed due to illness or public holidays etc except those preservice teachers who have a public holiday fall during a multiple week-long professional experience 'block'.
 Make up days are not required in this instance.
-In the case of single day field experience placements, ensure you schedule your university timetable to avoid placement days clashing with other classes.
-Alternative placement days cannot be negotiated for personal commitments such as work, sport, or social commitments. immediately contact your placement school coordinator/supervising teacher to request to attend ш on an alternate day if you have an unavoidable timetable clash with your scheduled placement day.
-If you have not yet received a placement, contact the School of Education.
-You must ensure any alternate day organised is communicated to the School of Education in writing and also does not conflict with classes or other 'on campus' tasks. understand that alternative commencement/completion dates for multiple week-long professional experience 'blocks' are not permitted to be changed without prior approval of the Director of Professional Experience, the School of Education and relevant placement school.
-Alternative dates will not be approved for work, sport or social commitments unless there is evidence of extenuating circumstances. realise that if you do not meet the attendance requirements of your professional experience, you may have your professional experience withdrawn.
-If it is decided the placement needs to be withdrawn, you may also be required to withdraw from the relevant UQ course and will incur any financial liabilities or academic penalties. interioral habilities of academic periorities.
+Alternative placement days cannot be negotiated for personal commitments such as work, sport, or social commitments. - immediately contact the School of Education if you have an unavoidable timetable clash with your scheduled placement day. - understand that alternative commencement/completion dates for multiple week-long professional experience 'blocks' are not permitted to be changed without prior approval of the Director of Professional Experience, the School of Education and relevant placement school.
+Alternative dates will not be approved for work, sport or social commitments unless there is evidence of extenuating circumstances. - □ realise that if you do not meet the attendance requirements of your professional experience, you may have your professional experience withdrawn.
+If it is decided the placement needs to be withdrawn, you may also be required to withdraw from the relevant UQ course and will incur any financial liabilities or academic penalties.